Skip to content

 • blockPass: The storage account access key

-FlexFS constructs the blob endpoint URL automatically from the storage account name:
+When no address is configured, flexFS constructs the blob service URL automatically from the storage account name:

 https://<blockUser>.blob.core.windows.net/